 Offered: Fall, Spring, Summer.

-HPE 427 - Internship in Movement Studies and Recreation (10)
+HPE 427 - Internship in Wellness and Exercise Science (10)

-Professional skills essential to the movement studies or recreation profession are developed and implemented in a selected setting.
-This is a full-semester assignment.
+Extensive application of professional and specialized skills essential to wellness and exercise science are implemented in a authentic settings.
+Graded S, U.

-Prerequisite: HPE 421, concurrent enrollment in HPE 430, a minimum cumulative GPA of 2.50, approved Preparing for Internship Portfolio and completion of all required courses.
+Prerequisite: HPE 421, concurrent enrollment in HPE 430, a minimum cumulative GPA of 2.75, successful completion of an internship application and completion of all required courses.

 Offered: Fall, Spring, Summer.